 TCF7L2 is a transcription factor gene that has been linked in many studies to type 2 diabetes risk.
 A study looking at the effect of a high saturated fat meal on lipid levels found that for those with the minor allele there was a significant increase in triglycerides and total cholesterol.
 Another study linked the variant to increased risk of metabolic syndrome in women with an even greater risk for those eating a diet higher in saturated fat.
 Both metabolic syndrome and high triglycerides are linked to an increased risk of heart disease in many studies.

 We are all different in our dietary needs.
-If you have the variants listed above, the American Heart Associations recommendations on cutting down on saturated fats may be worth considering.
+If you have the variants listed above, the American Heart Associations recommendation about cutting down on saturated fats may be worth considering.
 I don’t necessarily agree with their recommendation to replace the saturated fat with PUFA, and I would also challenge you to read up on the inflammatory effects of high polyunsaturated fat (especially omega-6) consumption as well.

 If you (like me!) don’t have any of the variants above and are looking for a good coconut oil, I really like the Carrington Farms coconut oil.
 You can get it on Amazon, and I’ve also seen it at many grocery stores.